 “You have to remember that Rigshospitalet used to run entirely on phone calls from one porter to another – the hospital porters allocated all the different tasks themselves.
 Depending on which particular organisation the porters reported to within Rigshospitalet, we had one person in our team responsible for receiving all calls and then passing on the assignments,” explains Chief Porter, Kristoffer Hofman.

 That’s how it was done until the first steps towards a major change in the porters’ day-to-day work procedures were taken.
-The Columna Service Logistics task management system was first implemented at the Radiology Clinic, through which a very large number of patients pass every day.
+The Columna Flow task management system was first implemented at the Radiology Clinic, through which a very large number of patients pass every day.
 The routine work at this clinic may therefore seem hectic.
 According to the head porter at the Radiology Clinic, Gert Andersen, that’s why the porters working there greatly appreciated replacing their constantly ringing phones with text messages.

 “This has made life easier, because now I don’t get interrupted by having to answer calls while I am transporting a patient, for example.
 The tasks we’re given are pre-defined and just arrive on my phone, making my whole job much easier.
 In the past, I received lots of calls wanting to clarify who should do what.
 That doesn’t happen any more, because the phones and the porters are able to coordinate everything themselves,” says Andersen.